strimzi/strimzi-kafka-oauth/README.md

 This does not affect how Kafka client is presented to the Kafka Broker.
 The broker performs user id extraction from the token once again or it uses the Introspection Endpoint or the User Info Endpoint to get the user id.

-By default the user id on the Kafka client is obtained from `sub` claim in the token - only if token is JWT.
+By default, the user id on the Kafka client is obtained from `sub` claim in the token - only if token is JWT.
 Client side user id extraction is not possible when token is an opaque token - not JWT.

 You may want to explicitly specify the period the access token is considered valid.
 This allows you to shorten the token's lifespan.